 Drawing the Ethical Line on Weaponized Deep Learning Research

 For those who have spent considerable time contemplating the consequences of AI (or Artificial General Intelligence), the end game scenario that leads to a ‘better place’ (and not the alternative apocalyptic scenario) reveals many divergent futures.
 One would think humans will have a consensus on the “better place” future.
 Jurgen Schmidhuber’s “better place” is a place where you have an advanced intelligent species very different from humans.
-Elon Musk’s “better place” are human cyborgs in a world of AI.
-Ray Kurzweil’s “better place” are populated with immortal humans.
+Elon Musk’s “better place” is the creation of human cyborgs in a world of AI.
+Ray Kurzweil’s “better place” is populated with immortal humans.
 Gene Roddenberry’s “better place” is a world without money.

 In short, philosophical theories are largely the product of the hidden hand of the cognitive unconscious.

 We collectively have an “intuitive” understanding of what the greater good means despite actually having divergent views of what that actually means.
 Let’s, for the purpose of discussion, make this an axiom that we don’t need to explore further.

 Alfred Nobel invented dynamite, but he is most well known for the Nobel prize.
 On his death, the press wrote the headline “The merchant of death is dead” and wrote that “Dr. Alfred Nobel, who became rich by finding ways to kill more people faster than ever before, died yesterday.”
 Prior to his death, Nobel wrote a will that a majority of his wealth would go into a trust that leads to the funding of the Nobel prize.
 (Appears that he read his obituary while he was still alive).
 No AI researcher would relish having an obituary like Nobel’s.